 The Audit Committee is responsible for reviewing and discussing with management and the independent registered public accounting firm, our system of internal controls, our critical accounting practices, and policies relating to risk assessment and management.
 As part of this process, the Audit Committee discusses our major financial risk exposures and steps that management has taken to monitor and control such exposure.
-The Audit Committee has established procedures for the receipt, retention and treatment of complaints received by the Company regarding accounting, internal accounting controls or auditing matters, and the confidential, anonymous submissions by employees of concerns regarding questionable accounting or accounting matters.
+The Audit Committee has established procedures for the receipt, retention and treatment of complaints received by the Company regarding accounting, internal accounting matters.
 In addition, the Audit Committee oversees the status of the compliance program (policies, training, monitoring and audit of the Company) to ensure adherence to the applicable legal and regulatory standards and to the Code of Business Conduct and Ethics where there may be a material impact on the organization.
 The Compensation Committee is responsible for overseeing the management of risks relating to our executive compensation policies, plans and arrangements and the extent to which those policies or practices may increase or decrease risk for the Company.
 The Nominating and Corporate Governance Committee oversees risks related to corporate governance matters and manages risks associated with the independence of our Board, potential conflicts of interest, and the effectiveness of the Board.